-In chapter 3 we briefly discuss the currently state of art of platforms of this sort, and we make a comparison between them and our own solution as well.
+Chapter 3 briefly describes the current state of art regarding similar platforms, and comparing them and our own solution.

-In chapter 4 we will introduce the technologies that support our platform.
+Chapter 4 introduces some of the technologies that support are used for the development of the solution.

-In chapter 5 we will address the implementation details regarding each component that compose IS E-Learning platform, their functionalities, and their interactions.
+Chapter 5 addresses the implementation details regarding each component that composes IS E-Learning platform, their functionalities, and their interactions.